ibexa/documentation-developer/docs/api/graphql_customization.md

 You can use it if your application requires custom GraphQL resources, for instance for Doctrine entities.

 To do so, create an `config/graphql/Query.types.yaml` file.
-It will be used as the GraphQL query root.
+The file will be used as the GraphQL query root.

 In that file, add new fields that use any custom type or custom logic you require, based on [overblog/GraphQLBundle](https://github.com/overblog/GraphQLBundle).